chimera-linux/turnstile/README.md

 is kept until the user has logged out.
 This socket is only accessible to superuser and uses a simple internal protocol to talk to the PAM module.

-The behavior of the daemon is configurable through the `dinit-userservd.conf` configuration file.
+The behavior of the daemon is configurable through the `turnstiled.conf` configuration file.
 The PAM module is not configurable in any way.

 Some of the configuration options include debug logging, custom directories